 Our experienced cook takes care of all the school meals cooked on the premises.
-Costing just £2.30 per day, the meals are healthy, wholesome and popular with the children.
+Costing £2.53 per day, the meals are healthy, wholesome and popular with the children.
 They meet or exceed government Food and Nutrition Standards.
 The provider for our school meals is Eats catering.

 To accommodate all of the children in the hall at lunchtime, they come through on a rota.
 All Reception and Nursery lunch club children eat first, Key Stage 1 children are next, then classes in Years 3,4 and 5 are rotated each week.
-Year 6 pupils can use their covered lunch courtyard, which is adjacent to (and accessed via) the hall.
+KS2 pupils can eat packed lunches in the covered lunch courtyar, which is adjacent to (and accessed via) the hall.

 Children with packed lunches also use the hall, having stored their lunch boxes in designated areas near the classrooms.
 Parents/carers may wish to include a small ice block to keep the contents cool.

 Lunch box website resources:

 IMPORTANT : DO NOT BRING NUTS / NUT PRODUCTS INTO SCHOOL FOR SNACKS OR PACKED LUNCH.